-The budget rooms include TV, fridge, internet access, and all come with their own ensuite.
+The budget rooms include television, fridge, internet access, and all come with their own ensuite.
 Room 14 is on the ground floor, rooms 21 and 22 are upstairs with interconnecting internal doors.

-If you are travelling to the Bellarine Peninsula, or even specifically to Point Lonsdale to see the lighthouse, you'll love the combination of our warm and cosy budget rooms at great value accommodation prices.
+If you are travelling to the Bellarine Peninsula, or even specifically to Point Lonsdale to see the lighthouse, you will love the combination of their warm and cosy budget rooms at great value accommodation prices.

 Situated in the original building Circa 1884, all rooms have double beds and are smaller than the Queen Rooms.||3|